vadimtimakin/end2end-HKR-research/README.md

 There are two ways to get the cropped words from the sheet: detection and segmentation.
 We tried them both.
 For each one we've chosen the current SOTA model: YOLOV5 and Detectron respectively.

 ### Validation strategy
 Our validation strategy for detection part is a Stratified K-fold split based on the both sheet orientation and language on a sheet.
 We were forced to use only a single fold on inference due to the time limits.
+We split the data into 2w0 folds and took one of them (train 95%, validation 5%).

 ### YOLOV5